Peasants and Farmers

 Question: Why did rich farmers enclosed their lands and drive out poor?

 Answer: When the global demand of wool gradually increased, rich farmers starts to enhance their land.
-They were also eager to sheep rearing.
+They was also eager to sheep rearing.
 Hence, these rich farmers enclosed their land to separate from each other.
-They separate their land to improve sheep breeding also.
+They separates their land to improve sheep breeding also.

 Gradually these rich farmers drive out poor villagers and they prevents poor from entering their enclosed agricultural or sheep breading fields.

-Question: Between the periods of 1750-1900 the rate of food grains rapidly rose – why?
+Question: Between the period of 1750-1900 the rate of food grains rapidly rose – why?